-Examples of behaviour-based interventions include:
+Examples of behavioural therapies and supports include:

 - Discrete Trial Training (DTT)

-- Incidental teaching
+- incidental teaching

 - Pivotal Response Treatment (PRT)